-Shareholders can elect to participate in the DIS in respect of future dividends, including the payment of the proposed final dividend, to be paid on 26 April 2022, by completing a DIS mandate, which must be received by the Registrar (City Partnership) before 8 April 2022, this being the relevant dividend election date.
-The mandate form, terms & conditions and full details of the scheme (including further details about tax considerations) are available from the Company's website at www.mavencp.com/migvct3.
-Election to participate in the DIS can also be made through the Registrar's share portal at maven-cp.cityhub.uk.com/login.
+Shareholders can elect to participate in the DIS in respect of future dividends, including the proposed final dividend, to be paid on 20 May 2022, by completing a DIS mandate that must be received by the Registrar (City Partnership) before 6 May 2022, this being the relevant dividend election date.
+The mandate form, terms & conditions and full details of the scheme (including further details about tax considerations) are available from the Company's website at: www.mavencp.com/migvct4.
+Election to participate in the DIS can also be made through the Registrar's investor hub at: maven-cp.cityhub.uk.com/login.